Commitment to Diversity

-Highline College actively promotes and supports a learning environment which ensures social justice, mutual respect, understanding, civility, and non-violence.
-Highline College is committed to the elimination of discrimination based on biological sex, gender identity and expression, sexual orientation, race, ethnic background, national origin, class, economic status, age, military and veteran status, disability, language, culture, and religious beliefs.
-Approved by the Highline Board of Trustees, 1993
+Highline College actively promotes and supports a learning and work environment which ensures social justice, mutual respect, understanding, civility, and non-violence.
+Highline Community College is committed to the elimination of discrimination based on biological sex, gender identity and expression, sexual orientation, race, ethnic background, national origin, class, economic status, age, military and veteran status, disability, language, culture, and religious beliefs.
+Approved by the Highline Board of Trustees, 2006

 Core Theme 2